Thank you to our Sponsors:

 Please note: All times are Central European Time (CET)

-EUROPEAN GLOBAL HEALTH STRATEGY: HOW WILL WE ACHIEVE BETTER HEALTH FOR ALL?
+16:20 – 17:45 | EXECUTIVE CONVERSATION: EUROPEAN GLOBAL HEALTH STRATEGY: HOW WILL WE ACHIEVE BETTER HEALTH FOR ALL?

 The European Union is committed to pursuing better health for all.
-Together, we will explore how the European and French health strategy is designed for this achievement, how it will support and contribute to the response to global health emergencies and how it will strengthen health systems.
+Together, we will explore how the European and French health strategies are designed for this achievement, how they will support and contribute to the response to global health emergencies and how they aim to strengthen health systems.
 We will consider how trends in financing, public-private partnerships and philanthropy will advance this agenda and explore how climate change, technology, access and equity will impact our programming and priorities.
+The outcome is expected to be:

-- an expectation that we will work together to translate policy into practice to address the global health strategies of the future;
+• an expectation that we will work together to translate policy into practice to address the global health strategies of the future;

 TRENDS IN FINANCING EUROPE’S HEALTH AGENDA